-The Inex One EMS software helps investors and consultants to work with multiple expert networks – efficiently, cost-effective, and compliantly.
+The Inex One EMS helps investors and consultants use multiple expert networks – efficiently, cost-effective, and compliantly.
 Which is the best expert network for you?

 We recently surveyed more than 120 professionals in management consulting and investment management on this question.
 We phrased it slightly differently: “How would you rate the service and quality of experts from the Expert Networks you’ve used? (leave blank for those that you have not used)”, and rating was made on a scale from “0 (very poor)” to “5 (very good)”.